dave-nicholas/react-form-validation-context/README.md

 #### withFormButton

-`withFormButton` is a higher order component that can a sumbit or action button
+`withFormButton` is a higher order component that can a submit or action button

 ```javascript
 const Button = withFormButton(({ children, ...rest }) => (